-Mental Health at University
+Mental health at university

-Why are students so vulnerable?
+- Why are students particularly vulnerable?

-- Between 2011-12 and 2014-15, there was a 75% increase in students accessing counselling services at the University of Edinburgh.
+- Between 2011-12 and 2014-15, there was a 75% increase in students accessing counselling services at the University of Edinburgh

-- Over the same period, Cardiff University saw a 72% increase.
+- Over the same period, Cardiff University saw a 72% increase

-- The University of Leeds saw a 57% increase.
+- The University of Leeds saw a 57% increase

-- The University of Oxford saw a 43% increase.
+- The University of Oxford saw a 43% increase

 The stress of exams, coursework and expectation is nothing new to students, but the intensity and nature of it at university can come as something of a shock.
 More than at any other time in their lives, students are asked to learn independently, to manage their own time, and to think critically and originally.
-For many students this sudden burden of responsiblity can be overwhelming and serve as a significant source of stress.
+For many students, this sudden burden of responsiblity can be overwhelming and serve as a significant source of stress.

 Feeling like you should be enjoying yourself

-Your first ever fresh start
+Your first-ever fresh start